penske-media-corp/pmc-larva/packages/larva-css/README.md

 A *utility* is a single* declaration ruleset that is named according to the declaration and prefixed with a `u-*`.
 These sometimes come from SCSS generators, but many are authored by hand.
 A few examples (namespaced with pmc-* to indicate they come from this repository):

-* pmc-u-display-block
+* lrv-u-display-block
-* pmc-u-color-brand-primary
+* lrv-u-color-brand-primary
-* pmc-u-margin-tb-1@tablet
+* lrv-u-margin-tb-1@tablet

 \* The only time a utility would have more than one declaration is for margin and padding where top/bottom and right/left values can be in the same ruleset.